-In calendar year 2022, Ames National Laboratory reported to DOE-AMSO through the Laboratory's Performance Evaluation and Measurement Plan (PEMP), the Facility EMS Annual Report Data and DOE's Sustainability Dashboard.
+In calendar year 2023, Ames National Laboratory reported to DOE-AMSO through the Laboratory's Performance Evaluation and Measurement Plan (PEMP), the Facility EMS Annual Report Data and DOE's Sustainability Dashboard.
 The Laboratory was awarded a B+ for Goal 5: "Integrated Safety, Health and Environmental Protection" within the PEMP report card.
 As reported through the Facility EMS Annual Report and DOE Sustainability Dashboard, the Laboratory met 80% of the Site Sustainability Plan objectives.

-The Laboratory's EMS was last reviewed by DOE-CH in March 2021 to determine conformance to ISO14001:2015 (see DOE Correspondence in Appendix C).
+The Laboratory's EMS was last reviewed by DOE-CH in June 2024 to determine conformance to ISO14001:2015 (see DOE Correspondence in Appendix C).
 The Laboratory maintains a strong recycling program and culture and strives to help meet DOE sustainability goals.
-The review team identified one Level 2 Finding, lesser non-conformity based on the requirements of ISO 14001:2015, as well as four Level 3 Findings, opportunities for improvement.
-The non-conformities were addressed through corrective actions that have been completed and the identified opportunities for improvement have been integrated into the EMS.
+The review team identified five Level 3 Findings, opportunities for improvement based on the requirements of ISO 14001:2015.
+The identified opportunities for improvement will be integrated into the EMS.